 When the UE supports single-registration mode and network supports interworking procedure with the N26 interface:

-- For idle-mode mobility from 5GC to EPC, the UE performs TAU procedure with 4G-GUTI mapped from 5G-GUTI and the MME retrieves the UE's MM and SM context from 5GC if the UE has a PDU session established or if the UE or the EPC support "attach without PDN connectivity".
+- For idle-mode mobility from 5GC to EPC, the UE performs TAU procedure with EPS GUTI mapped from 5G-GUTI sent as old Native GUTI.
+The MME retrieves the UE's MM and SM context from 5GC if the UE has a PDU session established or if the UE or the EPC support "attach without PDN connectivity".
 The UE performs an attach procedure if the UE is registered without PDU session in 5GC and the UE or the EPC does not support attach without PDN connectivity.
 For connected-mode mobility from 5GC to EPC, inter-system handover is performed.

-- For idle-mode mobility from EPC to 5GC, the UE performs registration procedure with 5G-GUTI mapped from 4G-GUTI and the AMF and SMF retrieve the UE's MM and SM context from EPC.
+- For idle-mode mobility from EPC to 5GC, the UE performs registration procedure with the EPS GUTI sent as the old GUTI.
+The AMF and SMF retrieve the UE's MM and SM context from EPC.
 For connected-mode mobility from EPC to 5GC, inter-system handover is performed.

 *** Next change ***